System Design Space

 DDL and DML: how a request flows

-DDL changes keyspaces and tables, while DML works with data.
-The diagram below shows the main steps for both request types.
+DDL changes the structure — keyspaces and tables; DML works with the data itself.
+Their paths differ, and the diagram below breaks down the main steps for each request type.

 How a request flows through Cassandra